• Skip to primary navigation

 Recommended for:

-• Those who struggle to get their daily dose of vegetables
+• Those who struggle to get their daily dose of fruits and vegetables

 Not Recommended for:

-• Those who already consume enough fruit and veggies in a day and/or take multivitamins
+• Those who already consume enough fruit and veggies in a day and/or take a comprehensive multivitamin

 Our Experience Using Field of Greens

-Upon first glance at the Field of Greens canisters, our testers already have a lot to say.
-One of our expert testers notes, “The container is clear, so you can see the green powders in the bottle.”
+Upon first glance at the Field of Greens container, our testers already have a lot to say.
+One of our expert testers notes, “The container is clear, so you can see the greens powder in the bottle.”
 As a certified nutrition coach myself, I also like that you can see the coloring of powder from the outside before using it.
-It’s almost like they are letting you know ahead of time “Hey, this greens powder doesn’t have all these unnecessary frills and fillers.”
+It’s almost like they are letting you know ahead of time, “Hey, this greens powder doesn’t have all these unnecessary frills and fillers.”

 Pouring a scoop of Field of Greens